coruzzilab/PhyloGeneious/README.md

 ### Dependencies:

-The Phylogeneious pipeline uses various programs to complete the analysis.
-Please make sure to install the following programs and add the path to their executables to your $PATH variable:
+The Phylogeneious pipeline uses various programs to complete the analysis:

-1. BLAST+
+1. Perl > v.5.20 and the DB_File.pm module
-2. MCL
+2. BLAST+
-3. MAFFT
+3. MCL
-4. TNT
+4. MAFFT
-5. Perl > v.5.20 and the DB_File.pm module
+5. TNT
 6. RAxML (raxmlHPC-PTHREADS-AVX) # for the post-analysis total evidence tree search
 7. Python >= 3.6
 8. R # optional - for post-analysis GO enrichment